Common year starting on Thursday: Gregorian Calendar

+For this kind of year, the corresponding ISO year has 53 weeks, and the ISO week 10 (which begins March 2) and all subsequent ISO weeks occur earlier than in all other common years.

 Julian Calendar

 In the now-obsolete Julian calendar, the fourteen types of year (seven common, seven leap) repeat in a 28-year cycle (1461 weeks).
 A leap year has two adjoining dominical letters (one for January and February and the other for March to December, as 29 February has no letter).
 This sequence occurs exactly once within a cycle, and every common letter thrice.

 As the Julian calendar repeats after 28 years that means it will also repeat after 700 years, i.e. 25 cycles.
 The year's position in the cycle is given by the formula ((year + 8) mod 28) + 1).
 Years 3, 14 and 20 of the cycle are common years beginning on Thursday.
 2017 is year 10 of the cycle.
 Approximately 10.71% of all years are common years beginning on Thursday.